-To accomplish this surround sound environment, the speakers that a soundbar uses are positioned in such a way as to make it unsuitable as a center speaker.
-Like your basic sound system, a soundbar has a center, left and right channel.
+The various speakers in a soundbar are placed in such a way that it can’t be used as a center speaker.
+This creates a surround sound effect.
+Like your basic audio system, use soundbar as center channel for left and right speakers.

-To create the effect of the surround, the left and right speakers are tilted towards the sides of the soundbar, using the walls in the room to create the home theater sound we all love.
+To make the surround sound effect, the left and right speakers are tilted toward the sides of the soundbar.
+This uses the walls in the room to make the perfect home theater system sound we all enjoy.

-The left and right channels bounce off the walls to make it seem like the sound is coming from your left and right, rather than from the TV in front of you.
+The left and right speakers bounce off the walls to make it sound like the TV is on your left and right.

 Why a Soundbar Won’t Sound Good as a Center Channel

-A soundbar has three channels (four if you decide to hook up a subwoofer), so there are two ways to hook it up to your surround system.
-To use it as a true center, you would have to hook up all three channels of the soundbar to the center channel of your receiver.
+There are two ways to connect a soundbar to your stereo system.
+It has three speaker channels, or four if you add a subwoofer.
+To use it as a real center, you would have to connect all three channels of the soundbar to the center channel of your stereo.

-Alternatively, you can use the three channels and hook up a left, right, and center signal into the soundbar.
+Alternatively, you can use the three-channel hookup a left, right, and center signal into the soundbar.
 Both of these approaches have significant disadvantages.

-The angled left and right speakers will amplify your center signal around the room for the entire center approach, muddying both the effects and the dialogue.
+The tilted right and left speakers boost your center signal around the room for the full center approach, muddying effects and speech.

-The left and right speakers will blend your center sound with your left and proper channels, making the dialogue and the sound effects less clear.
+The left and right speakers mix your center sound with the left and right speaker channels.
+This makes the conversation and sound effects less clear.

-For the three-channel approach, these speakers will be out of phase with the surround sound system, causing areas in the room where the sound is significantly quieter.
+The three-channel technique uses audio speakers out of phase with the surround sound system, creating quieter regions in the room.

-Thus, in general, hooking up your soundbar to your sound system is not a good idea.
-If you hook your soundbar up as a single channel on all of its speakers, you will amplify the center channel to the left and right of your room, diminishing the surround sound experience.
+Thus, hooking up your soundbar to your sound system is not a good idea.
+If you connect your soundbar’s bookshelf speakers as a single channel, you will amplify the center speakers to the left and right of your space, reducing surround sound.

-If you hook up your system to give the soundbar three channels, you risk causing sound interference, making your sound quiet in some areas of the room and loud in others.
-With either setup, you will be sacrificing sound quality with little reason.
+If you offer the soundbar three channels, you risk sound interference, making some regions louder and others quieter.
+You will be sacrificing sound quality with either audio setup with little reason.